Before You Start Breeding

 Raising Baby Axolotls (Larvae)

-- Space: you may need to house 100+ babies temporarily
+- ✓Space to house 100+ babies temporarily

 Before You Breed